codelucas/newspaper/docs/user_guide/advanced.rst

     u'<div> \n<p><strong>(CNN)</strong> -- Charles Smith insisted Sunda...'

-The lxml (dom object) and top_node (chunk of dom that contains our 'Article') are also cached incase users would like to use them.
+The lxml (dom object) and top_node (chunk of dom that contains our 'Article') are also cached in case users would like to use them.

 Access **after parsing()** with: